RAILS: A Robust Adversarial Immune-inspired Learning System: Introduction

-Another approach is to leverage different structures or classifiers on robustifying deep classifiers \cite{papernot2018deep,samangouei2018defense}.
+Another approach is to incorporate different architectures to robustify deep classifiers \cite{papernot2018deep,samangouei2018defense}.
 An example is the deep k-Nearest Neighbor (DkNN) classifier \cite{papernot2018deep} that robustifies against instance perturbations by applying kNN's to features extracted from each layer.
-However, a single kNN classifier applied on the whole dataset is easily to be fooled by strong attacks, as illustrated in Figure~\ref{fig: vis_compare_rails}.
-On the other side, RAILS incorporates a \textit{diversity} to \textit{specificity} defense mechanism which can provide additional robustness to existing DNNs.
+However, a single kNN classifier applied on the whole dataset is easily to be fooled by strong attacks (Figure~\ref{fig: vis_compare_rails}).
+Conversely, RAILS incorporates an evolutionary \textit{diversity} to \textit{specificity} defense mechanism which can provide additional robustness to existing DNNs.